bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 * `Metadata`: Controls how different things in the template are presented in the UI.
 * `Parameters`: Fields to be entered when used.
 * `Mappings`: Look-up Tables
-* `Conditions`: Decision making in the template.
+* `Conditions`: Decision-making in the template.
 Create and use the condition.
 * `Outputs`: When finished, presented output.

 Basics ...